 Gouldman had early success as a songwriter.
 “There was one strange moment when the Yardbirds [the band that launched Eric Clapton, Jimmy Page and Jeff Beck] appeared on [Top of the Pops] doing ‘For Your Love’, which was a song that I’d written.
 Everyone clamoured around them – and there I was just part of an anonymous group [The Mockingbirds].
 I felt strange that night, hearing them play my song.”

-He not only co-wrote The Hollies’ (with Graham Nash) fine ‘Look Through Any Window’, but also a pair of indelibly beautiful baroque rock classics, ‘Bus Stop’ (The Hollies) and ‘No Milk Today’ with his dad Hyme (the Rhyme) helping out on lyrics.
+He not only co-wrote The Hollies’ fine ‘Look Through Any Window’ (with Graham Nash), but also a pair of indelibly beautiful baroque rock classics, ‘Bus Stop’ (The Hollies) and ‘No Milk Today’ (Herman’s Hermits).
+His dad Hyme (the Rhyme) helped him with the lyrics.

 You want more?
 From my modest trolling, it seems you’re not missing any life-changers.
 But if you must: “For Your Love“, “Heart Full of Soul” and “Evil Hearted You” for the Yardbirds, “Listen People“, and “East West” for Herman’s Hermits, “Pamela, Pamela” for Wayne Fontana, “Behind the Door” for St. Louis Union (covered by Cher), “Tallyman” for Jeff Beck and “Going Home“, which was a 1967 Australian hit for Normie Rowe.

 Gouldman then moved to the US to write for the bubblegum factory of Kasenetz-Katz before returning to Manchester to join up with old pal Eric Stewart, who’d been playing with Wayne Fontana and The Mindbenders (of ‘The Game of Love’).
-Wayne went off to bend his own mind, Eric began fronting the band, singing lead on ‘Groovy Kind of Love’ (co-written by Carole Bayer Sager, who co-wrote ‘Arthur’s Theme’ and ‘That’s What Friends are For’ with ex-husband Burt Bacharach), later covered by Phil Collins.
-Are you following?
+Wayne went off to bend his own mind, Eric began fronting the band, singing lead on ‘Groovy Kind of Love’, later covered by Phil Collins, co-written by Carole Bayer Sager, who co-wrote ‘Arthur’s Theme’ and ‘That’s What Friends are For’ with ex-husband Burt Bacharach.

 10cc was formed in 1972, and in the UK had a bunch ‘Art Rock’ hits including ‘Rubber Bullets’, ‘Dreadlock Holiday’, and ‘The Things We Do For Love’, the only one (other than our SoTW) to make an impression in the US.
 They’ve broken up and disbanded innumerable times, never reclaiming their original success.